 - The Business Associate is now directly subject to certain HIPAA Security and Privacy provisions.

-- Reciprocal requirement that a Business Associate must take the same steps a Covered Entity must take if it knows of a pattern or practice of the other party in material breach of the Business Associate Agreement.
+- The reciprocal requirement that a Business Associate must take the same steps a Covered Entity must take if it knows of a pattern or practice of the other party in material breach of the Business Associate Agreement.

 - Incorporate the definition of “Business Associate” under HITECH.